 Integrative medicine pairs regular medicine with complementary remedies like acupuncture, massage, supplements, and even hypnosis.
 The idea is to treat the whole person: your mind, body, and spirit.

-An integrative treatment plan should provide safe, effective, coordinated care between your regular doctors and people who offer complementary therapies.
+An integrative treatment plan -- often used in cancer care -- should provide safe, effective, coordinated care between your regular doctors and people who offer complementary therapies.
 You might have trouble if you decide to try complementary treatments on your own.
 Here’s the scoop on the potential risks, plus how to be smart about integrative medicine.

 In an ideal world, you would live near a hospital or cancer center that offers integrative medicine.
 That would make it easy for you to get integrative care in one place.